hubotio/hubot/docs/deploying/unix.md

 deploying it to every version out there.
 So, this is an attempt to give an overview of what's needed to get deploying.

-There's 3 primary things to deploying and running hubot:
+There are 3 primary things to deploying and running hubot:

   * node and npm
   * a way to get source code updated on the server